Important progress has been made in recent years in the identification of men as victims of trafficking.

 Gender of victims identified over time

 A large proportion of victims identified are women, as human trafficking has generally been seen as a crime which affects mostly women.
-Over time, acknowledgement that also men are vulnerable to human trafficking led to a higher percentage of men identified.
+Over time, a higher percentage of men have been identified and it is acknowledged that men are also are vulnerable to human trafficking.
 The proportion of children relative to adults for each age group is about the same.

 Gender breakdown by age group